Credit market nerves wear on Italy, Spain bonds as Fed hike nears

 Yet some fund managers remain uncertain whether credit market jitters spell trouble ahead for peripheral debt in 2016.

-"On the one hand, if you saw a material rise in corporate bond defaults, you could expect spreads to be wider than they are today," said Mark Dowding, co-head of investment grade debt at BlueBay Asset Management.
+"On the one hand, if you saw a material rise in corporate bond defaults, you could expect spreads to be wider than they are today," Mark Dowding, co-head of investment grade debt at BlueBay Asset Management, said.

 "But if you are going into this world of rising defaults, all things being equal central banks will need to do more policy accommodation so actually it raises the prospect of the ECB needing to do more QE."
-(Editing by Estelle Shirbon)
+(Editing by Alison Williams)